 Nena hails from the mountains of North Carolina, but has lived in Raleigh since 2005.
 She has five years sales experience in the fields of real estate and telemarketing and most recently was Sales & Marketing Manager at Team Tech Solutions where she planned calling campaigns for various clients and trained and supervised up to 120 calling agents.
 In her newly-created role at NC Theatre, Nena supervises the call center while expanding her duties into other sales areas such as advertising and group sales.
 An arts lover and trained classical dancer, Nena is excited to be representing a nonprofit performing arts group and has many creative ideas of engaging new audience members.

-Dan Bryson, Vice Chair Development Whitfield, Bryson & Mason LLP
+Dan Bryson, Vice Chair Administration Whitfield, Bryson & Mason LLP